Budapest in Winter: Weather & 12 Best Things to Do (2026)

 There are also food tours in Budapest where you can join with other travellers and explore the best Hungarian dishes with a guide!

-🥘 Book a Budapest Food Tour here!
+🥘 Book a Budapest Food Tour and try the best of Hungarian food and drinks!

 9. SEE AN OPERA OR THEATRE PLAY